jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Snaps have the advantage of since it is account based (like the App Store or Microsoft Store) you can register your snaps and then instantly download them on another machine that supports snaps.

-Snaps--similar to the appstore concept--allows you to:
+Snaps, similar to the appstore concept, allows you to:

 * Simple to package leveraging your existing tools
 * Automatic updates for everyone